Foreign Exchange Guide to Philippines

 - Philippine peso in the markets - recent PHP moves and predictions from the FX markets

 - Travelling in Philippines - currency & money saving tips

 - Buying Philippine peso cash online - travel money for Philippines

 - Sending money to Philippines - save on Philippine peso bank transfers to Philippines

-- Philippine peso exchange rates - latest info & charts.
+- Philippine peso exchange rates - latest & historic exchange rates.

 Philippine peso (PHP) general currency information